Dalseong County

-Dalseong County (Dalseong-gun) is a gun occupying much of south and western Daegu, South Korea.
+Dalseong County is a gun occupying much of south and western Daegu, South Korea.
 A largely rural district lying along the Nakdong River, it makes up nearly half of Daegu's total area.
 It is divided in half by a narrow piece of Dalseo District that reaches west to the river.

 Like the other local government units in South Korea, Dalseong-gun enjoys a moderate degree of local autonomy.
 The county magistrate and council are elected by the local citizens, although their authority is sharply curtailed.
 The seat of government is located in Nongong-eup.
 The current magistrate is Lee Jong-jin.

 Dalseong-gun enters historical records in 757, as Daegu-hyeon, a subsidiary of Suchang-gun (modern-day Suseong-gu).
 Dalseong-gun became part of Daegu Metropolitan City in 1995, as part of a general reform of local governments.

 As the near hinterland of Daegu, Dalseong-gun is known as a center of truck farming and tourism.
 Landmarks of Dalseong-gun include Biseulsan and the Naengcheon resort area beneath Paljoryeong.

 The name Dalseong means "Dal Castle," and comes from the earlier name of Daegu, Dalgubeol.